mireskandari/codegen/README.md

-To use the program first use conda to install environment.yml packages then use python app.py <directory-name> <output-filename>
+To use the program first use conda to install environment.yml: conda create --name some-name --file environment.yml then use the command python app.py <directory-name> <output-filename>